Transit to Antarctica in Drake Passage, Southern Ocean

 Abstract: Ocean color data reveals the seasonal/interannual variations in phytoplankton bloom distributions in the vicinity of Kerguelen Plateau.
 These variations in chlorophyll concentration are related to seasonal light conditions, iron cycling, and sea floor depth.
 In Austral Spring/Summer between 2002 and 2013, we observed the highest chlorophyll concentrations in the shallower plateau area, with elevated chlorophyll concentrations also seen downstream of the plateau.
 Upstream areas had consistently low chlorophyll concentrations.
 Seasonally, chlorophyll concentration peaks during December in all three regions.
 These results demonstrate that the sedimentary iron input from the shallow sea floor over the Kerguelen Plateau induced significant blooms; the mode and timing of iron addition to the Southern Ocean can affect the bloom size and potentially influence carbon sequestration efficiency.
 This study allows an improved understanding on how chlorophyll concentration responds to natural sedimentary inputs, but the inclusion of recent data also reveals how chlorophyll responds to climate forcings.
 We compare satellite chlorophyll imagery with output from the Community Earth System Model (CESM) in this region to evaluate the model and help with interpretation of the satellite data.
 Natural Fe-induced blooms are useful for studying the role of Fe in marine biogeochemistry, and it can also help us to achieve a better understanding of ocean Fe fertilization as a potential climate change intervention strategy.

 I have a strong interest in earth observation through remote sensing techniques.
 In particular studying phytoplankton and marine nutrient biogeochemical cycles with a focus on iron fertilization.
 Anthropogenic carbon concentration has increased significantly since the industrial revolution.
 This excess of atmospheric carbon led to the accelerating trend of warming observed in climate records.
 The effects of warming include changes in Earth’s climate and reduction in human wellbeing.
 The current rates of regulatory reform and cutting emission are clearly not fast and effective enough to mitigate the cost of climate change; furthermore, the long residence time of CO2 will ensure the continuation of warming even if all forms of carbon emission is eliminated effectively and immediately.
-Though cutting emission and climate education should always be our top priorities in dealing with climate change, more time is needed for these strategies to become effective.
+Though cutting emission and raising awareness should always be our top priorities in dealing with climate change, more time is needed for these strategies to become effective.
 Geoengineering (especially carbon sequestration) offers such opportunity to aid these conventional strategies and it is also capable of actively and directly tackle a source of climate change.

 ~20% of world's ocean is HNLC and lacking phytoplankton growth due to the absence of a limiting trace nutrient, iron.
 By artificially adding iron to these parts of the ocean through correct mode and timing, we can induce blooms and potentially reduce atmospheric CO2 concentration significantly.
 I believe it is very important to assess both the short and long-term impacts of iron fertilization, and natural mechanisms that can allow a greater carbon export from iron-induced blooms.
 Remote sensing and model studies coupled with field data may one day allow us to develop a feasible plan to effectively export excess CO2 to the deep ocean for a long period of time, and thus end climate change.
 Furthermore, I am interested in the method of investigation as much as the science; advancements in satellite sensors and remote sensing techniques can make that plan a reality in the near future.
 It is indeed a pressing but very exciting time to be working in this field.